sanderbakker/portal/README.md

 # Usage

-This portal can be use to manage:
+This portal can be used to manage:

 - Assignments
 - Customers